 Some pairs also have reflective lenses.
 These won’t protect your eyes, but they can be convenient when driving or when in an area with a lot of water, where the sun can be reflected off the surface.

-What About Transition Lenses?
+What Are Transition Lenses?

+Transition lenses are clear when you’re indoors and away from the sun, but fade to dark when you go out into the sunlight.
+This nifty and high-tech invention turns your regular pair of glasses into sunglasses without you ever having to lift a finger!
 While these are fantastic alternatives, some wearers don’t like that they have no control over whether they turn to sunglasses or not.
 There are instances where they may want to keep their regular lenses while outdoors, making separate prescription sunglasses better for them.

-Are Prescription Sunglasses Worth It Compared to Cost?
+Are Prescription Sunglasses Worth the Price?

 This depends on a few factors.
 First, the brand and style of frames are a big part of the overall cost of prescription sunglasses.
 Designer brands are going to cost more than generic, which may also impact the quality of the materials used.